Skip to main content

 How it works

-RemoteAgent injects configuration at runtime using the OPENCODE_CONFIG_CONTENT environment variable — opencode’s native config injection mechanism.
-RemoteAgent does not write any config files to disk.
+RemoteAgent.CHAT injects configuration at runtime using the OPENCODE_CONFIG_CONTENT environment variable — opencode’s native config injection mechanism.
+RemoteAgent.CHAT does not write any config files to disk.
 The runner executes:

 OPENCODE_CONFIG_CONTENT='{"model":"...","providers":{...}}' opencode run "<prompt>"

 Only the settings collected during the wizard are injected.
-Any additional opencode configuration you set in your own opencode.json file will be picked up by opencode automatically — RemoteAgent does not interfere with it.
-Output from stdout is streamed back to the Redis output channel as it arrives.
+Any additional opencode configuration you set in your own opencode.json file will be picked up by opencode automatically — RemoteAgent.CHAT does not interfere with it.
+Output from stdout is forwarded to Telegram as it arrives.

 OpenCode’s own configuration